hrissan/dtls/README.md

 * Use rope for all variable memory chunks

-* use actual types for various objects (type Flight byte, instead of simply byte, etc.)
+* use actual types for various objects (type CipherSuite, etc. Instead of uint16.)

 * limit max number of parallel handshakes, clear items by LRU